-Profitability was strong, but the number of RBHS policyholders declined slightly again in 2018/19.
-Growth across the private health insurance (PHI) industry has slowed over the past 3 years in Australia.
-While the total number of RBHS policyholders declined during the year, the proportion of policyholders who discontinued their membership through the year was low relative to the average for the PHI industry.
-In 2018/19, the RBHS had a discontinuance rate of 5.8 per cent, compared with the industry average of over 10 per cent.
-This pattern of the RBHS having significantly lower rates of discontinuance rates compared to the industry average is a feature that has been apparent for some years.
+Despite the significant economic challenges faced by many households in 2019/20, the number of RBHS policyholders declined only slightly.
+As in previous years, the proportion of policyholders who discontinued their membership through the year was low relative to the average for the PHI industry.
+In 2019/20, the RBHS had a discontinuance rate of 6.6 per cent, compared with the industry average of over 11 per cent.
+Again, an impressive result given the challenges for household incomes that the pandemic has brought.